- Can I earn my degree online?

 - Windows XP, VISTA, Windows 7 or Windows 8; or Mac OS/X (10.3 or higher)

-- Word processing software that will save files in Microsoft Word or Rich Text Format (RTF) (Word, Open Office, etc.)
+- Word processing software that will save files in Microsoft Word format (Word, Open Office, etc.)

 - Internet access